mrc-ide/covid-sim/docs/inputs-and-outputs.md

 ## The geography

-`SpatialSim` simulates disease spread in a geographical region, which in principle can be at any scale, but in practice is a region or country.
+`CovidSim` simulates disease spread in a geographical region, which in principle can be at any scale, but in practice is a region or country.

 In consequence, the model must be told the geography of a region, such as its population density, plus other specific information.
 Right now this information is specified as a mixture of parameters, density files and compile-time flags.

 ### Warning: need to recompile

-Teh code currently *must* be recompiled for use with different countries:  it is insufficient to simply use country-specific network and population files.
+The code currently *must* be recompiled for use with different countries:  it is insufficient to simply use country-specific network and population files.
 The UK and US are modelled respectively by ensuring the macros `#define COUNTRY_UK` and `#define COUNTRY_US` in the file `Country.h`.
 We plan to change this so different countries can be specified by the command line.

 ## Main command-line arguments

 A typical run specifies (i) files that contain simulation parameters (the `/P` and `/PP` option) , (ii) a population density file for the country we're simulating (the `/D` option) and (iii) the name of output files that summarise the results of the simulation (the `/O` option).
 ```
-SpatialSim
+CovidSim
     /c:NumThreads
     /PP:PreParameterFile
     /P:ParameterFile
     /O:OutputFilesPrefix
     [/D:PopulationDensityFile]
     [/L:NetworkFileToLoad | /S:NetworkFileToSave]
     Seed1 Seed2 Seed3 Seed4
 ```